-Our school is pleased to welcome girls into a full boarding community environment from age 11 (Year 7) and can accommodate up to 57 students from all over the world and other regions of the UK (55 full-time boarding places and 2 flexi-boarding places).
+Our school is pleased to welcome girls into a full boarding community environment from age 11 (Year 7) and can accommodate up to 57 students from all over the world and other regions of the UK (55 full-time boarding places and 2 occasional boarding places).

 If you choose to send your daughter to our school as a boarder, she will live in one of three very attractive boarding houses each with its own modern facilities.
 There are light and spacious common rooms, good computer facilities, a games room, and kitchens for making snacks.
 The gardens are used for summer barbecues and relaxation.
 The houses are run as informally as possible, creating the atmosphere of a happy family home.
 Safety, happiness and security are of paramount importance.